chavesMM/UNIX_ass_chaves_S24/README.md

 Finally, I created new folders and moved the data into their respective folders.
 I also kept the raw data separately:

-Maize/teosinte_multiple
+- Maize/teosinte_multiple

-Maize/teosinte_unknown
+- Maize/teosinte_unknown

-Maize/teosinte_decreasing
+- Maize/teosinte_decreasing

-Maize/teosinte_increasing
+- Maize/teosinte_increasing

-Raw_data
+- Raw_data

-To upload the data to Github, I
+All data can be found in the GitHub repository https://github.com/chavesMM/UNIX_ass_chaves_S24.git